Florent Shehu

-Florent Shehu (born 17 May 2002) is a footballer who plays as a midfielder for Croatian club Opatija.
+Florent Shehu (born 17 May 2002) is a footballer who plays as a midfielder for Croatian club Rijeka.
 Born in France and raised in Switzerland, he is a youth international for Albania.

 Early life

 Shehu was born in 2002 in France.
 He grew up in Yverdon, Switzerland.

 Career

 Shehu is a youth product of Yverdon-Sport, FC Basel, Lausanne-Sport, Barcelona, Valencia, Levante, Lazio and Luzern.
 In 2023, Shehu signed for Turkish side Adana Demirspor.
 On 27 January 2024, he debuted for the club during a 0–1 loss to Hatayspor.
+He was subsequently loaned to Zrinski Osječko 1664 in Croatia but played no matches there.

 International career

 Shehu was born in France to Albanian parents, and moved to Switzerland at a young age and holds all three nationalities.
 He is a former youth international for Switzerland, having played twice for the Switzerland U17s in 2018.
 In 2019, he played twice for the Albania U19s.